tleyden/elastic-thought/README.md

 1. **[done]** Working end-to-end with IMAGE_DATA caffe layer using a single test set with a single training set, and ability to query trained set.
 1. **[done]** Support LEVELDB / LMDB data formats, to run mnist example.
-1. **[in progress]** Support the majority of caffe use cases
+1. **[in progress]** Package everything up to make it easy to deploy locally or in the cloud
-1. Package everything up to make it easy to deploy  <-- initial release
+1. Support the majority of caffe use cases
 1. Ability to auto-scale worker instances up and down based on how many jobs are in the message queue.
 1. Attempt to add support for other deep learning frameworks: pylearn2, cuda-convnet, etc.
 1. Build a Web App on top of the REST API that leverages [PouchDB](https://github.com/pouchdb/pouchdb)